Senate Bill 82, in effect since the 2007-2008 school year, related to safety regulations for certain public school extracurricular activities.

 - Requires that non-compliance with the provisions of the bill could subject the school to penalties as outlined in section 27 and 29 of the Constitution and Contest Rules.

 - Mandates that the Texas Education Agency create hotline number and email address for reports of non-compliance and schools must post that information in their administration offices.
-To report complaints or violations, contact the Health and Safety Division of the Texas Education Agency at 512-463-3070 or email@example.com.
+To report complaints or violations, contact the Curriculum Division of the Texas Education Agency by phone at 512-463-9581 or by email at firstname.lastname@example.org.

 - Requires the text of sections of bill as well as the Parent Information Manual must be provided to parents of participants.
 The bill does allow that the required materials can be provided electronically, unless specifically requested otherwise.